EWliturgy/CalculateEasterInPHP/README.md

-# CalculateEasterInPHP
+# ThreeEasters
-Calculate the date of Easter according to the Julian, Revised Julian (Milanković), and Gregorian (New Style) calendars.
+Calculates Easter in the Julian, Gregorian, and Revised Julian (Milanković) calendars.